Endoscopy and cohomology of a quasi-split U(4): Introduction

 There is a deeper way in which one may exploit nontemperedness to prove bounds for cohomology.
 In \cite{Mo} Mok, following Arthur \cite{A}, classifies the automorphic spectrum of $U(N)$ in terms of conjugate self-dual cusp forms on $GL_M/E$ for $M \le N$.
 One of the implicit features of this classification is that if a representation $\pi$ on $U(N)$ is sufficiently nontempered at one place, then it must be built up from cusp forms on groups $GL_M/E$ with $M$ strictly less than $N$ -- in other words, $\pi$ comes from a smaller group.
 We have been interested in deriving quantitative results from this qualitative feature of the classification.
 In \cite{Ma}, we used this (more precisely, the complete solution of endoscopy for $U(3)$ by Rogawski in \cite{Ro}) to prove that $h^1_{(2)}(Y(n)) \ll_\epsilon V(n)^{3/8+\epsilon}$ when $N = 3$ and $G$ is arbitrary, strengthening the bound of Sarnak and Xue.
 Moreover, we proved that this bound is sharp.
 In this article, we partially extend this result to the case $G = U(4)$.
+Note that in this case, the real dimension of $Y(n)$ is 8.

 \begin{theorem} If $G = U(4)$ and $i = 2$ or $3$, and $n$ is only divisible by primes that split in $E$, we have $h^i_{(2)}(Y(n)) \ll_\epsilon V(n)^{8/15 + \epsilon}$.

 \end{theorem}